circleci/circleci-docs/jekyll/_cci2/monitoring.md

 order: 30
 ---

-This document is for System Administrators who are setting environment variables for installed Builders, gathering metrics for monitoring their CircleCI installation, and viewing logs:
+This document is for System Administrators who are setting environment variables for installed Nomad Clients, gathering metrics for monitoring their CircleCI installation, and viewing logs:

 * TOC
 {:toc}

-## Setting Environment Variables on Builders
+## Setting Environment Variables on Nomad Clients

-Several aspects of CircleCI Builder behavior can be customized by passing environment variables into the builder process.
+Several aspects of CircleCI Nomad Client behavior can be customized by passing environment variables into the builder process.

-If you are using the [trial]({{site.baseurl}}/2.0/single-box/) installation option on a single VM, then you can create a file called `/etc/circle-installation-customizations` with entries like `export CIRCLE_OPTION_A=foo` to set environment variables.
+To set environment variables create a file called `/etc/circle-installation-customizations` with environment variable entries, for example, `export CIRCLE_OPTION_A=foo`.

 ## System Monitoring